- Should I Spray Z7 on leaves and buds?

 Bad root zone conditions breed Pythium and other problem pests.
 Decomposing plant material attracts gnats and other flying insects.
 Z7 was formulated to allow the plant to grow freely without hindrance from sludge and inanimate slime.

 Unleash the power of your plant nutrients!
 Experience hydroponics the way it was meant to be.
 Use Z7 today!

 Z7 is just as effective in gardens and fields as in laboratories, hobby, or greenhouse applications.
 As a matter of fact, it’s just short of being miraculous in its ability to help the plant’s roots bring in water, oxygen and nutrients, as well as helping the plant to relieve itself of hydrogen ions.

 Using Z7 in all water going to the plant root system is the best you can do.
 Add Z7 to your water and then add your teas, fertilizers, or concoctions and mix well before feeding the plant.
 Normal dosage is one teaspoon/5 ml of part 1 and part 2 for every 10 gallons of water.
 Z7 will cost about 2 cents per gallon of water you use.
 A gallon set of Z7 will treat over 7,000 gallons of water.
 Crazy huh?

 If you make teas from organic solids, Z7 is an absolute must ingredient.
 Z7 will break down your solids into soluble liquids very quickly so you will get a much better tea, one that the plants can use quickly and effectively.
-Use 48 ounces of Z7 Part 1 and 2 per 100 gallons of tea.
+Use ½ tsp (2.5ml) of each Z7 part per gallon of tea.
 Look out, the tea will be stronger so go a little light with the applications.